 Cohort analysis reveals where you’ll need to offer extra help, like product tours to guide users or new features to keep the loyalty levels high, and when disturbing trends start to appear in a cohort, so you can react quickly to avoid its spread on the rest of the user base.

-The data used to carry on a cohort analysis is arranged in a chart like below, called a “cohort chart”, where the combined metric you’re analyzing is displayed in the intersections between the vertical axis and the horizontal one:
+This is where you actually perform the cohort analysis.
+The data is arranged in a chart like below, called a “cohort chart”, where the combined metric you’re analyzing is displayed in the intersections between the vertical axis and the horizontal one.

-Take a look at the vertical axis.
-The cohorts generally run in this direction, with the oldest cohorts on the top and the newest at the bottom.
+The vertical axis show cohorts depending on the date of the event’s occurrence, such as the user acquisition date, with the oldest cohorts on the top and the newest at the bottom.
 In this particular chart, we have monthly cohorts of people who installed an app, starting from February through to August.
 The first column shows us the dates of installation, the second one the number of users who installed the app that month.

 The horizontal axis shows the passage of time.
 Across it, you’ll find different periods (always from the same length) since the start of each cohort.
-In the example, they range from month 0 (the month of acquisition) to month 6, six months from the month of acquisition.
+In the example above, they range from month 0 (the month of acquisition) to month 6, six months from the month of acquisition.

-Then comes the core data, placed in the cells in the middle, where stands the metric you’re examining—in this case, retention rates N months after acquisition.
+The cells in the middle show the core data for the metric you’re examining—in this case, retention rates N months after acquisition.
 You’ll always have more data from the oldest cohorts because they were analyzed earlier, resulting in the typical triangle shape of a cohort chart—therefore sometimes referred to as the triangle chart.

 After visualizing the whole chart, there are three ways to read it.